sitemap-php/SitemapGenerator/doc/more.md

 Currently, the following dumpers are implemented:

-  * FileDumper: dumps the sitemap into a file
+  * File: dumps the sitemap into a file
-  * GzFileDumper: dumps the sitemap into a gz compressed file
+  * GzFile: dumps the sitemap into a gz compressed file
-  * MemoryDumper: dumps the sitemap in memory
+  * Memory: dumps the sitemap in memory

 And the following formatters are implemented: